-Ou tcon nes Focus for Learning Students will be expected to4.0 explain how power and privilege influence people's lives lain how power and ilege influence people's 4.3 generate examples which illustrate the exercise of various types of power Students should create examples that may be either real or imagined, in various contexts (e.g., local, international), illustrating the types of power identified in delineation 4.1.
-4.4 reflect on the concept of power and assess the degree of power they possess today compare the power they possess today with the power they possessed in the past, and the power they believe they will possess in the future explain the relationship between personal power and personal freedom The possession of power on a personal level is critical in order for an individual to develop a sense of agency (i.e., whereby a person feels able to make his/her own decisions and can strive to realize personal goals).
-When a person believes they possess power it is sometimes referred to as "feeling empowered" or simply as "empowerment."
-Time should be taken for students to reflect on the power they have today, and compare that with the past (e.g., when they were 5 years old) and future (when they are 25 years old).
-When discussing the future, students will often speculate that when they are older they " will be able to" The ability to pursue one's ambitions is an example of power.
+Out con nes Focus for Learning expl will be expected to lain how power and ilege influence people's When discussing the future, students will often speculate that when they are older they " will be able to" The ability to pursue one's ambitions is an example of power.
+Discussion should highlight the idea that power provides freedom.
 4.5 judge the degree to which people are privileged While an individual may wish to pursue their ambitions they may not have the opportunity (i.e., privilege) to do so.
 For example, a person may have the ability and desire to pursue a particular career, but they may not be able to access or afford the training needed - (i) the individual may live in a country where education is unavailable, or (ii) the individual may not be able to afford the cost of tuition.
 Therefore, that individual is said to be underprivileged.
 During this discussion it should be noted that the distribution of privilege is often beyond a person's control.
-4.6 distinguish between earned privilege, unearned privilege, and underprivilege, and explain how this affects an individual's ability to set and achieve personal goals As students investigate the idea of privilege they should distinguish between earned privilege and unearned privilege.
+4.6 distinguish between earned privilege, unearned privilege, and underprivilege As students investigate the idea of privilege they should distinguish between earned privilege and unearned privilege.
 For example, people who possess a large amount of money are considered to have a lot of power / privilege because they can use their money to achieve their goals.
 If people acquired wealth through hard work they are considered to have earned privilege.
 If, however, people inherit wealth they are considered to have unearned privilege.
+4.7 explain how privilege influences an individual's ability to achieve personal goals Students should observe how privilege / lack of privilege can make it easier / more difficult for an individual to achieve her/his personal goals.
+When exploring this concept real-life examples should be used to illustrate how privilege can influence a person's life (e.g., wealth / poverty).
+4.8 explain the consequences of privilege and underprivilege for a group or community The distribution of privilege / underprivilege is, to some degree, random.
+Students are often quick to point out that those who are born into privilege have an advantage that may be "unfair" relative to the person who is born underprivileged.
+Time should be taken to examine the geographic distribution of various examples of privilege, as well as the consequences for those affected.
+The table that follows provides some examples.

 Sample Teaching and Assessment Strategies Resources and Notes Connection Teachers may Show students either (i) a news cast, or (ii) an excerpt from film depicting a significant historical event, in which an individual or group is struggling to become empowered.
 Invite students to describe the experience of being disempowered, and to discuss the challenges they would have to face to become empowered.
 Students may Create a collage or photo essay that contrasts the experience of those who are privileged with those who are underprivileged.
 This can be adapted to other mediums, such as poetry or music.
-Can be adapted to other mediums, such as poetry or music.
 With a partner, examine the experience of a group that is either privileged or underprivileged (local, national or global).
 Present your findings to the class.
 In your presentation address the following: Who is privileged / underprivileged?
 How are they privileged / underprivileged?
 Explain the factors that result in them being privileged / underprivileged? (e.g., economic) Describe how their lives are influenced because they are privileged / underprivileged.